sarahborah/WEEK-6-ADVANCED/README.md

 * Reminder patterns
 * Decision-oriented insights

-This helped me improve my approach to **data storytelling**, where visualisations are designed not just to display numbers but to support practical decisions.
+This helped me improve my approach to data storytelling, where visualisations are designed not just to display numbers but to support practical decisions.

 ---

-## From Insights to Business Decisions
+From Insights to Business Decisions

 Week 6 taught me how to translate analytical findings into potential HealthConnect actions.